Concepts of Leadership

 Roles are the positions that are defined by a set of expectations about behavior of any job incumbent.
 Each role has a set of tasks and responsibilities that may or may not be spelled out.
 Roles have a powerful effect on behavior for several reasons, to include money being paid for the performance of the role, there is prestige attached to a role, and a sense of accomplishment or challenge.

-There are two distinct forces that dictate how to act within an organization: culture and climate.
+Culture and climate are two distinct forces that dictate how to act within an organization: .

 Each organization has its own distinctive culture.
 It is a combination of the founders, past leadership, current leadership, crises, events, history, and size (Newstrom, Davis, 1993).
 This results in rites: the routines, rituals, and the “way we do things.”
 These rites impact individual behavior on what it takes to be in good standing (the norm) and directs the appropriate behavior for each circumstance.

 The climate is the feel of the organization, the individual and shared perceptions and attitudes of the organization's members (Ivancevich, Konopaske, Matteson, 2007).
-While the culture is the deeply rooted nature of the organization that is a result of long-held formal and informal systems, rules, traditions, and customs; climate is a short-term phenomenon created by the current leadership.
+On the other hand, culture is the deeply rooted nature of the organization that is a result of long-held formal and informal systems, rules, traditions, and customs.
+This differs from climate, which is a short-term phenomenon created by the current leadership.
 Climate represents the beliefs about the “feel of the organization” by its members.
 This individual perception of the “feel of the organization” comes from what the people believe about the activities that occur in the organization.
 These activities influence both individual and team motivation and satisfaction, such as:

 - How well does the leader clarify the priorities and goals of the organization?
 What is expected of us?